Författare

 Peter A. Hall

-Peter A. Hall är en uppskattad författare inom Ekonomi och Ledarskap och Kultur med totalt 3 böcker tillgängliga på Bokkollen, utgivna hos OUP OXFORD, Bloomsbury Publishing PLC, Cambridge University Press.
+Peter A. Hall är en uppskattad författare inom Samhälle och politik och Ekonomi och Ledarskap med totalt 3 böcker tillgängliga på Bokkollen, utgivna hos Cambridge University Press, OUP OXFORD, Bloomsbury Publishing PLC.

-Bland verken finns Varieties of Capitalism, som toppar listan över Peter A. Halls populäraste böcker.
-Verken spänner över ekonomi & ledarskap och tilltalar läsare som uppskattar genren.
+Bland verken finns Social Resilience in the Neoliberal Era, som toppar listan över Peter A. Halls populäraste böcker.
+Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Peter A. Hall är Critical Visualization, utgivet 2022.

 Letar du efter något nytt att läsa?
-Prova Social Resilience in the Neoliberal Era – ett annat uppskattat verk av Peter A. Hall.
+Prova Varieties of Capitalism – ett annat uppskattat verk av Peter A. Hall.

 På Bokkollen gör vi det enkelt att navigera i Peter A. Halls författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.